0yzh/boilerplate/README.md

 ```shell
 cd boilerplate && npm install
 ```
+**Note:** You can rename the `boilerplate` directory to a different name that's more relevant to your email project.

 Next, start the npm dev script.
 This will monitor any changes you make to `src/index.html` or to any files in `src/less/` and automatically run the build process `npm run build` when changes are detected.
 ```shell